 If you can afford it, one alternative is to give it away for free.
 Of course, this might not be appropriate in your case due to software or hosting maintenance costs.

 That’s exactly what I did with The Task Ninja.
 Since then, it has grown to dozens of users.
 None of them is willing to pay for it, of course, but at least, I am proud to know that something I built is helping others every day.

 Does it mean that we could have made it work by offering a freemium subscription model?
 No. We tried that and didn’t work.
 Simply put, the product was not intended to be successful.

-Thus, if you still love the product, can afford hosting it, and think that it can add value to others, why not offering it for free?
+Thus, if you still love the product, can afford to host it, and think that it can add value to others, why not offer it for free?

 Open Source It

 Another interesting option, if you are in the “Good Samaritan” vibe, is open sourcing it.
 Put it on Github and announce it publicly.

 This requires a higher level of detachment and generosity from you, as that usually implies also losing control of something you once built and loved.

 However, donating it to the community has its advantages.
 There might be others who find it valuable and decide to continue with your work.

 If that happens, you will be proud of knowing that you started something that’s being maintained, enjoyed and shared by the community.
 You still won’t be rich, but yeah, you can’t always get what you want.